tombrereton/go-fullstack/README.md

 Go Hot Reload is an open-source starter template, designed to streamline the development process with hot reloading for Go, HTML and Tailwind CSS.
 It's a perfect starting point for server side web development, particularly for those using `htmx`.

+## Hosting
+I recommend hosting for free on https://fly.io/.

+The first 3 `shared-cpu-1x@256MB` VMs are free and you can deploy docker images easily.

 ## Features

 - 🔄 **Live Reloading**: Automatic Go rebuild using [`air`](https://github.com/cosmtrek/air).
 Configured in `.air.toml`.